 The Office of the Parliamentarian provides the House with nonpartisan guidance on parliamentary rules and procedures.
 A Parliamentarian has been appointed by the Speaker, without regard to political affiliation, in every Congress since 1927.

-Currently, Thomas J. Wickham Jr. serves as the House Parliamentarian.
+Currently, Jason Smith serves as the House Parliamentarian.

 Overview of the Office of the Parliamentarian